-Having left their hereditary home with nothing, they have for since lived with the consequences of being innocently born in a wrong part of the country and literally little has been done to ensure the just resettlement of these less fortunate conservation refugees.
+Having left their hereditary home with nothing, they have since lived with the consequences of being innocently born in a wrong part of the country.
+And little has been done to ensure the just resettlement of these less fortunate conservation refugees.

-Yes, it is true that the economic situation in Uganda is still bleak and poverty remains rampant all around the country, but the marginalized Batwa seem to live in an enormous magnitude of poverty, facing many challenges, compared to the meagre opportunities from tourism.
+Yes, indeed, the economic situation in Uganda is still bleak and poverty remains rampant all around the country.
+But the marginalized Batwa seem to live in an enormous magnitude of poverty.
+Facing many challenges, compared to the meager opportunities from tourism.

-Noted among the last groups of short people surviving on earth, the Batwa pygmies are located in the south western forests of Uganda and they are believed to be the first inhabitants of this place.
-They are one of the most marginalized group of people in Uganda with a population estimated to be only 970 members.
+Noted among the last groups of short people surviving on earth, the Batwa pygmies are located in the southwestern forests of Uganda and they are believed to be the first inhabitants of this place.
+They are one of the most marginalized groups of people in Uganda with a population estimated to be only 970 members.

-Despite the Batwa living in small numbers, their eviction from the life that they were used to, dramatically disorganized their setting leading them to face many problems, ranging from starvation, illiteracy, abject poverty, discrimination, epidemic diseases and sometimes even death.
+Despite the Batwa living in small numbers, their eviction from the life that they were used to.
+A dramatically disorganized setting leads them to face many problems.
+Ranging from starvation, illiteracy, abject poverty, discrimination, epidemic diseases, and sometimes even death.

 From the time of their resettlement from the forests, Batwa communities still lack good quality education services.
-So far, only a few schools have been constructed in some communities to provide education to the Batwa children, but still there is limited number of skilled and experienced teachers.
+So far, only a few schools have been constructed in some communities to provide education to the Batwa children.
+But still, there is a limited number of skilled and experienced teachers.

 Both the school administration and the students lack funding, the students don’t have scholastic materials as well as the school.
 This has increased the levels of illiteracy among the Batwa with Alice Nyamihanda as the only first Mutwa graduand in 2010 with a diploma in Development studies at Bugema University.

-Having been forced to migrate from their ancestral homeland, the Batwa people now live dependent lives on the NGOs and donations from tourists for survival and earn so little from the sale of crafts and agricultural products.
+Having been forced to migrate from their ancestral homeland, the Batwa people now live dependent lives on the NGOs.
+And donations from tourists for survival and earning so little from the sale of crafts and agricultural products.

 It is high time that the whole world put into consideration the wellbeing of the Batwa people in Uganda.
 It’s barely their fault that they were born in the jungles with the endemic mountain gorillas.